Groot Constantia scoops a total of five gold medals at International wine awards

 “Groot Constantia is South Africa’s oldest wine farm and was developed by Simon van der Stel in 1685, where he lived and produced fine wines for 27 years until his death,” says Jean Naudé, General Manager of Groot Constantia.

 “Van der Stel laid the foundations of the Groot Constantia historical precinct which is world-renowned for its Cape Dutch architecture.
-The wine cellars of Groot Constantia produced the early famous Contantia wines which history shows was savoured by the likes of Napoleon Bonaparte, King Louis Philippe of France, Frederic the Great of Prussia, Otto van Bismarck and the British Royal family.
+The wine cellars of Groot Constantia produced the early famous Contantia wines which history shows was savoured by the likes of Napoleon, Louis Phillipe (King of the French), Frederic the Great of Prussia, Otto van Bismarck and the British Royal family.
 In fact, the Grand Constance is a brand developed in the 1800’s and is still being produced by Groot Constantia.”

 Today Groot Constantia is still creating world-renowned wines that capture the imagination of wine lovers across the globe – as indicated by the impressive line up of accolades being scooped by this historical wine estate.